 As the Luxembourg Agency for Development Cooperation, LuxDev intervenes in the framework of bilateral development cooperation project or programme protocols, signed by the Government of the Grand Duchy of Luxembourg and the Governments of the partner countries.

-Implementation of these projects and programmes involves procurement of goods, services and works, financed by the contributions of the Government of the Grand Duchy of Luxembourg and for which LuxDev acts as Awarding Authority.
+Implementation of these projects and programmes involves procurement of goods, services and works, financed by the contributions of the Government of the Grand Duchy of Luxembourg or other Donors and for which LuxDev acts as Awarding Authority.

 Each project or programme is managed in cooperation with a national implementing agency of the partner country, formally designated in the respective project or programme protocol.
 At the beginning of each acquisition procedure, the two designated implementing agencies shall agree which of them shall act as the Contracting Authority on behalf of the Project.
 Contracts may thus be implemented in two different forms: